 HABITAT AND DIET

 Boas are found in a variety of habitats, including open woodlands, like the rainbow boa, and rocky, semi-desert scrublands, like the Egyptian sand boa.
-The ones that live in dry environments usually hang out in rock crevices or in underground burrows made by other animals.
+The ones that live in dry environments usually hang out in rock crevices or in underground burrows made by other wildlife.
 The ones that live in forests blend into the leaf litter on the ground or the bark of a tree to stay hidden.
 All in all, a boa would rather avoid people than go looking for trouble!

 Putting the squeeze on dinner.
 A boa is a constrictor, meaning that it grabs its prey with its teeth and quickly wraps its coiled body around the prey and squeezes.
-But a boa doesn’t actually crush the prey and break its bones—it just squeezes tightly so that the prey animal’s lungs cannot expand, and it suffocates.
+But a boa doesn’t actually crush the prey and break its bones—it just squeezes tightly so that the prey’s lungs cannot expand, and it suffocates.
 With each exhale, the snake takes up more space.
 The boa then begins the leisurely process of unfolding and stretching its jaw and swallowing the prey whole, usually headfirst.
 Rhythmic muscular contractions pull the prey down the snake’s throat and into its stomach.
 How does the snake breathe while its mouth is full?
 It has a special tube in the bottom of its mouth that remains open to take in air.

 A hot meal.
 Boas are ambush hunters.
 They remain still and hidden until a possible meal comes close; they then strike forward quickly to catch it.
 Boas flick their tongue in and out to catch scent particles from the air.
 This way of smelling helps them find their prey.